swiftdiaries/shirokumo/content/host/adhita.md

 Linkedin = ""
 Pronouns = ""
 GitHub = ""
-Thumbnail = ""
+Thumbnail = "img/host/adhita.jpg"
 Pinterest = ""
 Instagram = ""
 YouTube = ""
 +++
 Adhita Selvaraj is the host of the podcast.
+Adhita Selvaraj is a Software Engineer.
+She bakes, paints, stitches and works out in her spare time.